MohamedBassem/dTests/README.txt

 ====================
 * First the splitter runs on the input file to split it into seprate test cases.

-* Test cases with the actuall code is sent to the server.
+* Test cases with the actuall code are sent to the server.

 * The server distributes the test cases and the actuall code to its registered nodes.